 Scott Bassett practices family appellate law in Michigan.
 He is a member of the State Bar Appellate Practice Section Council and a past chairperson of the State Bar Family Law Section.
 He is also a Fellow of the Michigan Chapter of the American Academy of Matrimonial Lawyers (AAML).
 He became Michigan’s first “virtual” lawyer in 2002 when he closed his physical office and migrated his practice to the Cloud.

 In most practice areas, attorneys spend significant time and energy drafting.
 And as appellate attorneys, we spend even more time writing than attorneys in other legal specialties.
 We want our appeal documents to be accurate, concise, and persuasive.
 Technology can help.

-Find more in 3 Steps to Document Automation for Lawyers here.
-[Mass LOMAP Resource]
+MASS LOMAP RESOURCE: 3 Steps to Document Automation for Lawyers

 Most of us prepare documents using Microsoft Word.
 While there are WordPerfect holdouts, the add-ins available for Word make it hard to justify continuing to use WordPerfect – notwithstanding the much-loved Reveal Codes.
 Get over it!
 Learn how to use Word’s Styles and you may soon forget about Reveal Codes.

 And now that I’ve offended WordPerfect stalwarts, let me also offend Mac users.
 Some of the most useful Word add-ins are only available for the Windows operating system (though that’s slowly changing).
 For that and other reasons, including a huge variety of hardware to choose from, I think appellate lawyers are better off with Windows machines.
 If you prefer Apple hardware, consider installing Windows 10 on your Mac.
 Use Boot Camp or a virtualization program like Parallels or VMware Fusion.
 Then run the Windows version of Office 365, which the latest version of Microsoft Word, on your Mac.
 This gives you access to all of the great Word add-ins.